EliPreston/raylib-maze/README.md

-# Maze creation with raylib
+# Maze creation & Cellular Automota with raylib

 ## Generating random maze using 2 approaches
 1. Graph theory based using algorithms like Prim's/Wilson's (creates a perfect maze)